claysmyth/fig_gen_template/README.md

 # fig_gen_template
-An opinionated template on organizing data and jupyter notebooks for generating multi-panel scientific figure entirely programmatically.
+An opinionated template on organizing data and jupyter notebooks for generating and formatting multi-panel scientific figures, entirely programmatically.